The fastest path to faster swimming is better technique.

 Swimming is a sport that is dictated by repeating countless actions, involving rhythmic and coordinated movements of all major body parts — torso, arms, legs, hands, feet, and head, not forgetting synchronized breathing, so, it’s easy to slip into bad patterned habits.

-In swimming, your success as a swimmer depends on how efficiently you can move through water.
-Water is nearly 800 times more dense than air.
+In swimming, your success as a swimmer depends on how efficiently you can move through the water.
+Water is nearly 800 times denser than air.
 Therefore, it is of utmost importance for swimmers to work on improving their technique regularly and continuously.
 By doing so, it can drastically improve your overall swimming efficiency, speed, and confidence in the water.